 Who has won the most World Cups?

 There is only one country in the world that has not only won the most World Cup titles (with an impressive 5), but is also the only nation to have reached every World Cup finals since their inception in 1930.
-This is, of course, Brazil who won the competition in 1958, 1962, 1970, 1994, & 2002.
-Unsurprisingly, they are considered one of the joint favourites for this particular tournament, alongside previous winners France, the implaccable Netherlands, and the energetic Uruguayans.
+This is, of course, Brazil, who won the competition in 1958, 1962, 1970, 1994, & 2002.
+Unsurprisingly, they are considered one of the favourites for this particular tournament, alongside previous winners France, the implaccable Netherlands, and the energetic Uruguayans.